cremepuffy/Claire-University/README.md

 ## Overview

-The Course Management System is a comprehensive solution for managing courses, student enrollments, grades, and faculty assignments.
-It streamlines administrative processes, provides role-based access control, and generates automated reports for enhanced decision-making.
+Claire-University Course Management System makes handling courses, students, and faculty simple and efficient.
+It helps universities keep track of enrollments, assign teachers to classes, record grades, and generate reports all in one place.
+With secure logins for admins, faculty, and students, everyone gets access to the right tools they need.
+Whether it's managing course registrations, checking student progress, or organizing faculty schedules, this system takes the stress out of academic administration and keeps everything running smoothly.

 ## Features